Submissions

 1. Competing Interests

-Provide the source of the research grants (if any)
+Provide the source of the research grants (if any).

-When reporting a study that involved human participants, their data or biological material, authors should include a statement that confirms that the study was approved (or granted exemption) by the appropriate institutional and/or national research ethics committee (including the name of the ethics committee) and certify that the study was performed in accordance with the ethical standards as laid down in the 1964 Declaration of Helsinki and its later amendments or comparable ethical standards.
-If doubt exists whether the research was conducted in accordance with the 1964 Helsinki Declaration or comparable standards, the authors must explain the reasons for their approach and demonstrate that an independent ethics committee or institutional review board explicitly approved the doubtful aspects of the study.
-If a study was granted exemption from requiring ethics approval, this should also be detailed in the manuscript (including the reasons for the exemption).
+Authors should include a statement when reporting a study that involves human participants, their data, or biological material.
+This statement should confirm approval (or exemption) from the appropriate institutional and/or national research ethics committee, including the name of the committee, and certify that the study adheres to the ethical standards outlined in the 1964 Declaration of Helsinki, its later amendments, or comparable standards.
+If doubt exists whether the research was conducted in accordance with the 1964 Helsinki Declaration or comparable

 1. References